8 Health Insurance Terms to Know Before Enrolling

 7. Network type

 A network is the group of medical providers your insurance company contracts with to set discounted rates on health care services.
 There are four different types of insurance networks: HMO, PPO, EPO, and POS.
-Each type has its own rules on how you can use your plan: While some will cover visits with a doctor outside your network, others are more strict and even require referrals in order to see a specialist.
+Each type has its own rules on how you can use your plan.
+While some will cover visits with a doctor outside your network, others are more strict and even require referrals in order to see a specialist.
 Typically, the more freedom your plan gives you to receive care outside your network, the higher your premiums will be.

-A health savings account (HSA) is a tax-free savings account that you use for medical expenses.
+A health savings account is a tax-free savings account that you use for medical expenses.
 Because these funds are tax-free, they are a powerful financial tool that lets you reserve funds for a future time when you might have big medical bills.
 An HSA must be paired with a high-deductible health plan.
 When a plan has a deductible that is higher than a certain amount determined by the government each year, it is HSA-eligible.

 Previous